 In general, the Trust will generate income through a rate of interest, payable either periodically throughout the term of the Mortgages or upon their expiration.
 Mortgages may have a first, second or subsequent ranking and may grant security for more than 75% of the value of the Real Property mortgaged, which is higher than leverage permitted by conventional bank lending practices.
-The interests in Mortgages will be acquired by the Originator from third parties or will be new loans originated by the Originator.
+The interests in Mortgages will be acquired by the Originators or Mortgage Broker from third parties or will be new loans originated by the Originators or Mortgage Broker.